 CMMOTA is excited to announce the launch of the first Canadian School Approval System (SAS) for Manual Osteopathic Therapy (MOT) educational programs!
-The main objective of the SAS is to safeguard the publics’ health and wellbeing by assuring Canadian MOT schools are graduating as safe, ethical, efficient and professional manual osteopathic practitioners.
+Based out of the WHO benchmarks the main objective of the SAS is to safeguard the publics’ health and wellbeing by assuring Canadian MOT schools are graduating as safe, ethical, efficient and professional manual osteopathic practitioners.

 During the past 20 years manual osteopathic therapy in Canada has been expanding at an accelerated pace, especially over the last 5 years in the western provinces.
 While Ministries Of Education recognize the educational programs, there is not an organization focused on Canadian MOT schools curriculum standards and clinical experiences during their education… until now.